multiplemonomials/Code-Delicious/content/Vegan Chocolate Chip Cookies.md

 ## Procedure:
 1. Preheat the oven to 360°F
 2. Beat shortening, butter, white and brown sugar, and vanilla in the mixer until creamy, about 3-5 mins on medium-high speed.
-3. Meanwhile, mix together flour, almond flour, salt, and baking soda in a seperate medium mixing bowl.
-4. Combine egg replacer and water together in a small bowl, then mix thoroughly with a fork.
-Add egg replacer mixture gradually to the mixing bowl while beating at medium speed.
-Next, beat on medium for another ~2 mins.
+3. Meanwhile, Combine egg replacer and water together in a small bowl, then mix thoroughly with a fork.
+4. Once the butter and sugar are creamed, add the egg replacer mixture gradually to the mixing bowl while beating at medium speed.
+Then, beat on medium for another ~2 mins.
+5. Meanwhile, mix together flour, almond flour, salt, and baking soda in a seperate medium mixing bowl.
-5. Gradually beat in flour mixture at the slowest possible speed.
+6. Gradually beat in flour mixture at the slowest possible speed.
-6. Pour in chocolate chips and mix on low until combined.
+7. Pour in chocolate chips and mix on low until combined.
-7. Prepare a baking sheet with a silicone mat, then a sheet of parchment paper on top of it.
+8. Prepare a baking sheet with a silicone mat, then a sheet of parchment paper on top of it.
 The silicone keeps the bottoms of the cookies from being burned by the sheet, and the parchment paper provides makes for easy cleanup and also provides extra insulation.
-8. Spoon cookies onto the pan with the dough scoop.
+9. Spoon cookies onto the pan with the dough scoop.
 I usually do smaller cookies in a 4x5 grid, but you can also make them bigger and space them further apart.
-9. Bake for 11-13 minutes, or until all of each cookie has turned golden.
+10. Bake for 11-13 minutes, or until all of each cookie has turned golden.
 If you want, you can prepare the next baking sheet during this time.
-10. Remove sheet from the oven (will be extremely soft) and allow cookies to cool and finish cooking on the sheet for an additional ~5 minutes.
+11. Remove sheet from the oven (the cookies will still be puffy and very soft) and allow cookies to cool and finish cooking on the sheet for an additional ~5 minutes.
-11. Transfer cookies to a plate/container, and repeat until all cookies are baked!
+12. Transfer cookies to a plate/container and repeat until all cookies are baked!

 Note 1: It might be a good idea to do a test sheet with only 3 or 6 cookies on it first, to make sure you have the mix right and that your cooking time is correct.
 This way, you won't lose a good chunk of the recipe if you cook them for too long or something.